Oak Grove High School (San Jose, California)

 Oak Grove High School is a comprehensive public secondary school located in the Edenvale neighborhood of San Jose, California, United States, which serves students in grades 9–12.
 Average enrollment is 1450 students, compared to the state average of 1413.
 The school is part of the East Side Union High School District and its mascot is the eagle.
-As of 2010, the principal is Martha Brazil.
+As of July 10, 2026, the principal is Michael D. McCoy.

-Demographics

-This is the breakdown of ethnicity and gender of a school's student body, based on data reported to the government.